-When you visit this project, you will encounter a herd of elephants doing what comes naturally — walking in the forest, foraging, playing in the mud and river, and socializing — a rewarding experience that takes into account the well-being of elephants.
+When you visit Hope for Elephants, you will encounter a herd of elephants doing what comes naturally — walking in the forest, foraging, playing in the mud and river, and socializing — a rewarding experience that takes into account the well-being of elephants.
 Between activities, a delicious vegetarian buffet lunch is served overlooking the valley with a panorama that takes in a stream, farmland, and surrounding jungle.
-There are currently four elephants at this project – all females retired from elephant riding.
+The elephants at this project are all females retired from elephant riding and performing.
 They have formed strong friendships thanks to being able to relax and socialize as a herd.
 Guests to this sanctuary will spend time with a happy herd of elephants who are relishing their life free of the saddle.

 Observe relaxed elephants playing together and expressing their natural instincts as social animals